 - Improve your writing: Whether it’s a blog post, a video script, or a memo, good internal communication requires good writing.
 If you plan to introduce employee-led and peer-to-peer internal communication, how can you ensure that the quality of the content remains high?
 A language analysis platform can be a game-changer for companies who wish to create clarity in their communications at scale.

 - Recognize excellence: Everybody loves a little recognition for a job well done.
 Acknowledging employees who are doing well publicly makes them feel valued, and encourages their colleagues to strive for their best as well.
 It’s good for morale and generates goodwill.
-A white paper from WorkHuman reveals 69% of employees say they’d work harder if their contributions were recognized and praised.
+A white paper from WorkHuman reveals that 69% of employees say they’d work harder if their contributions were recognized and praised.